radovskyb/gobeat/README.md

 ##### Description:

+Example usage: `gobeat -pid=1234 -cmd="go run myscript.go"` where 1234 is the `pid` of
+a process that needs to be monitored.

 `gobeat` is started by passing it the mimumum flag it requires to work, a `pid` (process id).

 Once running, `gobeat` uses the `interval` flag (100 milliseconds is the default), to regularly `ping`